VitoVan/vitovan.github.io/md/lispweb3.md

 We just load [Hunchentoot](http://weitz.de/hunchentoot/) with Quicklisp, like this: `(ql:quickload :hunchentoot)`, and then start the Hunchentoot Server on port 4242: `(hunchentoot:start (make-instance 'hunchentoot:easy-acceptor :port 4242))`.
 At last, we defined a HTTP handler with Hunchentoot's [define-easy-handler](http://weitz.de/hunchentoot/#define-easy-handler).

+For further usage about Hunchentoot, you'll find them in the [document](http://weitz.de/hunchentoot).

 #### Let's Be JSON

 Yes yes, I know I know.
-The HTML5 + JavaScript client likes JSON, the front team won't be happy if we give them plain text response.
+The Front Team won't be happy if we give them plain text response, they all like [JSON](http://json.org/).

 So, how to do it in Common Lisp?